yasindevops/Capstone-Django-AWS/README.md

     - EC2 Instances type can be configured as `t2.micro`.

-    - Instance launched should be tagged `Clarusway AWS Capstone Project`
+    - Instance launched should be tagged `Clarusway AWS Capstone Project`.

     - Since Django App needs to talk with S3, S3 full access role must be attached EC2s.

   - For RDS Database Instance;

-    - Instance type can be configured as `db.t2.micro`
+    - Instance type can be configured as `db.t2.micro`.

     - Database engine can be `MySQL` with version of `8.0.33`.